-Specifies the location for data of an incremental backup.
-When creating or restoring an incremental backup, the option serves the same function as --backup-dir does for backups and restores in general, and the option can in fact be used interchangeably with --backup-dir.
+Specifies the location for data of an incremental directory backup.
+When creating or restoring an incremental directory backup, the option serves the same function as --backup-dir does for backups and restores in general, and the option can in fact be used interchangeably with --backup-dir for directory backups.
 See the description for --backup-dir for details.